sleepycrow/artcafe/docs/development/ap_extensions.md

 of now, they are a separate type only to distinguish them from normal `Note`s.

-To maintain compatibility with other AP servers, they are converted to `Note`s with an extra `is_artwork` property when sent, and are converted back to `Artwork`s when received.
+To maintain compatibility with other AP servers, they are converted to `Note`s with an extra `intendedType: Artwork` key-value pair when sent, and are converted back to `Artwork`s when received.

 They are not yet part of any namespace (ooh, that's bad, probably).